-- Sitka National Historic Park: The historic park, its buildings, and other structures in Sitka keep alive an alternate stream in history: one in which a Russian czar ruled Alaska and this little town was one of the most important on the west coast of North America.
+- Sitka National Historical Park: The historic park, its buildings, and other structures in Sitka keep alive an alternate stream in history: one in which a Russian czar ruled Alaska and this little town was one of the most important on the west coast of North America.
 See p.
-138. - The Alaska State Museum (Juneau): This richly endowed museum doesn't just show off its wealth of objects-it also uses them to teach about the state.
-A visit will put Alaska's Native cultures and pioneer history entirely in context.
+144. - The Alaska State Museum (Juneau): This richly endowed museum doesn't just show off its wealth of objects-it also uses them to teach about the state.
+A visit will put Alaska's Native cultures and pioneer history in context.
 See p.
-152. - Anchorage Museum of History and Art: Alaska's largest museum has the room and expertise to tell the story of
+159. - Anchorage Museum at Rasmuson Center: Alaska's largest museum has the room and expertise to tell the

-Native and white history in Alaska, and to showcase contemporary Alaskan art and culture.
+- story of Native and white history in Alaska, and to showcase contemporary Alaskan art and culture.
 See p.
-132.

-- The Pratt Museum (Homer): The Pratt explains natural history (especially the life of the ocean) in a clear and intimate way you'll find nowhere else in Alaska.
+237. - The Pratt Museum (Homer): The Pratt explains natural history (especially the life of the ocean) in a clear and intimate way you'll find nowhere else in Alaska.
 See p.
-307. - UA Museum of the North (Fairbanks): The spectacular renovation of this university museum includes a swooping new gallery to present Alaska's art.
+309. - UA Museum of the North (Fairbanks): The spectacular renovation of this university museum includes a swooping new gallery to present Alaska's art.
 Its older gallery contains an extraordinary natural history collection, presented with the help of some of the world's top scientists on Alaskan subjects.
 See p.
-391.
+392.